ngsankha/eecs700/about.md

 ### Disclaimer

 All information on this class website is tentative and subject to change.
 Any substantive change will be accompanied with an announcement to the class via Canvas and Discord.

+_This course is inspired from other Program Synthesis classes at [MIT](https://people.csail.mit.edu/asolar/SynthesisCourse/) and [UCSD](https://github.com/nadia-polikarpova/cse291-program-synthesis/).
+You should check out those courses as well!_